QuantEcon/lecture-python-advanced/source/rst/amss.rst

-When the government experiences a prolonged period of peace, it is able to reduce government debt and set permanently lower tax rates.
+When the government experiences a prolonged period of peace, it is able to reduce government debt and set persistently lower tax rates.

 However, the government  finances a long war by borrowing and raising taxes.

-This results in a drift away from  policies with state contingent debt that depends on the history of shocks.
+This results in a drift away from  policies with state-contingent debt that depends on the history of shocks.

 This is even more evident in the following figure that plots the evolution of the two policies over 200 periods.

+This outcome reflects the presence of a force for **precautionary saving** that the incomplete markets structure imparts to the Ramsey plan.

+In :doc:`this subsequent lecture<amss2>` and  :doc:`this subsequent lecture<amss3>`, some ultimate consequences of that force are explored.